 Alex DeCiccio – Specialist, Media and Production

 Alex DeCiccio is a Rhode Island based photographer.
 At the Inner Space Center, Alex works to produce visually compelling and engaging stories about science and exploration.
 With a degree in Film/Media studies from the University of Rhode Island, he applies his documentary training to translate the effort of scientists and researchers to audiences outside, and within, the scientific community.
 He can also be found directing our live content from our production facility inside the Inner Space Center and sometimes from the research ships at sea.
 What is Alex’s favorite part of ocean exploration?
 Telling stories about science!

 Colleen has a B.S. in Marine Science and A.S. in Small Vessel Operations from Maine Maritime Academy as well as a 200-ton USCG Masters license.
-She is currently a Graduate Student in the URI Blue MBA Program.
-Prior to attending URI, she worked as Lead Technician on the RV Falkor and Senior Survey Technician on the NOAA Ship Okeanos Explorer and Oscar Dyson.
+She recently graduated from URI Blue MBA Program.
+Prior to attending URI, she worked as Lead Technician on the RV Falkor and Senior Survey Technician on the NOAA Ships Okeanos Explorer and Oscar Dyson.
 Colleen has supported over 70 research and exploration expeditions around the world.
 Her specialty is seafloor mapping, including acquisition, processing and visualization.
-At the ISC, Colleen is assisting with a variety of technical and data management projects.
+At the ISC, Colleen assists with a variety of technical and data management projects.
 Her focus is supporting scientific research and exploration through technology and communication.
 What is Colleen’s favorite part of ocean exploration?
 Mapping previously unexplored areas of the ocean!

-Rebecca Filiaggi – majoring in Marine Affairs, Class of 2019.
+Gwen Fall – majoring in Ocean Engineering, Class of 2020.